guardtime/libparamset/doc/mainpage.md

 PARAM SET Overview {#mainpage}
 ============
-The libparamset is a software development kit for handling cmmand-line parameters and program tasks.
+The libparamset is a software development kit for handling command-line parameters and program tasks.
 Parameters can be read from command-line and a task can be extrated that matches with the given input.
 Process is covered with error detection and functions that generates helpful feedback messages to the user.

 libparamset
 -----------